sahilsingh12221802/Apple-Vision-Pro-Clone/README.md

 ## Contributing
 If you'd like to contribute to the 🍏 Apple Vision Pro Clone 🚀 project, feel free to open an issue or submit a pull request.
 Your feedback and contributions are highly appreciated.

-## License
-This project is licensed under the MIT License.
-Feel free to use and modify the code for your own projects.